Nirzu97/PROJECT-Dental-Disease-Detection/README.md

 Tools & libraries used: Python 3, numpy, pandas, OpenCV, PIL, TensorFlow, Keras, Google collab, Kaggle notebook

-Checkout output images and ppt for more details about project.
+Checkout output images and ppt for more details about the project.

+Note: This is very early prototype of the final project.
+I am not able to upload entire final project due to company policy.
+Result images are taken from the final project result.